How to look for records of... Lawyers

 |CP 72/3||1830-1844 (contains names of Welsh attorneys)|

-Admission rolls 1838-1860 (CP 8): These include the signatures of attorneys already entered in the volumes above, arranged alphabetically.
+These include the signatures of attorneys already entered in the volumes above, arranged alphabetically.
+Search in CP 8.

 The Indexes are arranged alphabetically by the year of execution and give the name of the clerk, the attorney to whom he was articled and a serial number.
 The registers are arranged chronologically in serial number order.
 Next consult the series lists for KB 105, KB 106, and KB 107 as appropriate, using the serial number.
 The registers give sufficient details to identify the clerk.